mokeshawy/StateFlow/README.md

 # StateFlow
-Test project on flow and stateflow with example on fetch data from api using stateflow with retrofit and Dagger2 and reposetory
+Test project on flow and stateflow with example on fetch data from api using stateflow with retrofit and mvvm and Dagger2 and reposetory